- Campus Life

 - About Plattsburgh

 Since SUNY students are officially registered at their home campuses, state-based financial aid is generally applicable, as are most forms of federal aid.
 Financial aid should be processed by the student's home campus.
 Non-SUNY students should consult with their home institution's financial aid office for eligibility requirements and procedures.
 Make an appointment with your financial aid office, as soon as you consider studying abroad.
 Students must allow adequate time to process financial aid forms for overseas programs.
-Learn more about financial aid for study abroad and exchange programs.

 Some scholarships are available through Study Abroad and Exchanges and other institutions.
 Students should research all options through their financial aid offices.
-For a short list of some available scholarships please our Scholarship Information page.
+For a short list of some available scholarships please our scholarship information page.

 Earning wages for work while you are abroad under a student visa is most often prohibited.
 Your student visa authorizes only living and learning in your host country.
 Some countries will allow part-time jobs on-campus, and only while school is in session.
 Budget for your trip based on money that you have earned prior to your departure and do not rely on earning money while you are abroad.